aptech/docs/docs/glm.rst

     :param categoryIdx: Optional argument, :math:`k_d \leq k`. :math:`k_d` is the categorical variable index of *X* matrix.
+        *categoryIdx* specifies the categorical variable columns to be used in the analysis.
+GAUSS will automatically include dataframe categories as categorical variables.
+If *categoryIdx* is specified with a dataframe, the columns specified by
-        *categoryIdx* specifies the categorical variable columns to be used in the analysis. e.g. If *categoryIdx* = 0, then it means the independent variable does not contain any categorical variables;
+        *categoryIdx* will supercede the categories in the dataframe.

+        e.g. If *categoryIdx* = 0, then it means the independent variable does not contain any categorical variables or categories are specified in the dataframe;
         if :math:`\text{categoryIdx} = \{ 1\ 4 \}`, then it means that column 1 and column 4 in the *X* matrix are categorical variables.

         ..
 NOTE:: The function :func:`glm` uses the smallest number as the reference category in each categorical variable.